ontop/ontop-examples/ekaw-tutorial-2016/session1/university-1.md

 1. Go to the "Ontop mapping" tab
 2. Test the already defined connection configuration using the “Test Connection” button
 3. Switch to the “Mapping Manager” tab in the ontop mappings tab
-4. You should see a first mapping called *uni1-fullProfessor*
+4. You should see a first mapping assertion called *uni1-student*
-5. Click on "Create" to create a new mapping
+5. Double-clic on it to observe it and then close this pop-up window.

 #### Mapping uni1-student
  * Target: